Coffee Chemistry: 6 Mind-Blowing Secrets From Bean to Brew

 Coffee Bean Chemistry: From Green to Brown

-The Green Bean: Unraveling the Secrets of Unroasted Coffee
+1. The Green Beans: Unraveling the Secrets of Unroasted Coffee

 When coffee beans are first harvested, they are green in color and possess a vastly different chemical composition than the coffee we know and love.
 These green, unroasted beans are the starting point for the coffee-making process, and understanding their chemistry is the key to unlocking the secrets of the final product.